 While visualizing may sound a little woo-woo or too good to be true, increasing evidence shows that visualization really works.
 Our minds aren’t able to tell the difference between vivid mental experiences and real-life experiences because they are intimately connected and involved in the motor cortex.

-Brain studies have shown that thoughts are able to produce the same mental signals as actions do.
-Mental imagery affects many cognitive processes in the brain, including motor control, attention, perception, planning, and memory, says Psychology Today.
+Brain studies have shown that thoughts can produce the same mental signals as actions do.
+Mental imagery affects many cognitive processes in the brain, including motor control, attention, perception, planning, and memory, according to Psychology Today.

 Essentially, you are training your brain for actual performance during visualization.
 Researchers have found that mental practices can increase motivation, confidence, and self-efficacy, as well as improve motor performance, prime your brain for success, and increase states of flow.
 All of these things are essential in achieving your goals, whatever they may be, and ultimately improving your life!